ORNL-MDF/Raptor/README.md

 # RAPTOR - Rapid Geometric-based Porosity Prediction for LPBF

 RAPTOR is a Python-based simulation tool for estimating porosity-related defects in Laser Powder Bed Fusion (LPBF) additive manufacturing processes.
-It uses a computationally efficient geometric approach to model the dynamic melt pool and identify regions of unmelted powder, which correspond to lack-of-fusion pores.
+It uses a computationally efficient geometric approach to model the dynamic melt pool and identify regions of unmelted material, which correspond to lack-of-fusion pores.
 The core of RAPTOR is a geometric model of the melt pool cross-section whose dimensions (width, depth, and height) oscillate over time.
 By analyzing the volume swept by this dynamic melt pool along the laser scan paths, RAPTOR generates a 3D map of the final part's porosity.

 ## License